AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 >[!NOTE]
 >
 >Experience with HTML required to add the tracking code.

+## Performance Expectations {#performance-expectations}

+What can you expect in terms of performance from Marketo?
+It can vary, depending on the size and complexity of your marketing campaigns.
+But you can expect performance levels on par with what's outlined in the "Standard" column in several of the tables found in the [Marketo Engage Product description](https://helpx.adobe.com/legal/product-descriptions/adobe-marketo-engage---product-description.html){target="_blank"}.
+The "Performance" and "Performance Plus" columns refer to performance tier packages that provide [higher performance levels](https://nation.marketo.com/t5/product-documents/marketo-engage-performance-tiers/ta-p/328835){target="_blank"}.

 All your setup steps are over.
 The only thing left is to dive in and use Marketo!